If you’re like everyone else in the United States right now, you likely asking the question, “What is going on out there?!”

 What about the SAT?

-In response to the continually evolving circumstances surrounding COVID-19, the College Board has announced that both the May 2 SAT and SAT Subject Tests and the makeup exams for the March tests (scheduled for March 28) have been cancelled.
+In response to the continually evolving circumstances surrounding COVID-19, the College Board has announced that both May and June 2020 SAT and SAT Subject Tests have been cancelled.

 As events continue to play out, the College Board will share more information directly with registered students and test centers.
 The makers of the SAT pledge to be as flexible as possible to provide additional testing opportunities to make up for cancelled administrations.
 Of course, the College Board wants everyone to know that its top priority is the health and safety of students and educators.
 The status of all tests is continually being assessed, so it’s best to check with the College Board regularly in order stay up to speed on cancellations, makeups, refunds, and more.

 How can students continue to prepare?

 Having the SAT cancelled obviously isn’t desirable, but there are advantages to the difficult situation.
 The good news is that you now have more than two months to prepare for the next time it’s offered.
 The downside is that you don’t have that previous score to provide perspective on your ability and goals for your next test performance.
 That’s where SAT practice tests really come into play.

 All 10 of the College Board’s official SAT practice tests are available for download online, along with the answer keys, explanations, and tables to determine your scaled scores.
 The more practice tests you take, the more familiar with the test you’ll become and the more prepared you’ll be for your test.